Azure/rhel-jboss-templates/.github/ci/README.md

 ## Structure Requirements

-- Each plan must have a `validation_combinations` array
+- Each plan must have a `validation_scenarios` array
 - Each item in the array must have a `workflow` and `scenarios` field
 - Each scenario must have a `scenario` name and an `inputs` object
 - Only the `inputs` object content is passed to the target workflow